FreshAirTonight/af2complex/README.md

 ## Installation

-If you have installed AlphaFold version 2.0.1, no additional package is required.
+If you have installed AlphaFold [version v2.0.1](https://github.com/deepmind/alphafold/releases/tag/v2.0.1), no additional package is required.
 If not, please follow its official installation guide of [AlphaFold 2](https://github.com/deepmind/alphafold) first.
 This package requires the deep learning models with the capability of TM-score prediction (pTM).
 Please note that DeepMind's latest DL models re-trained for AlphaFold-multimer have not been tested and are not required.